commercialgrade/commercialgrade/README.md

 I also build and support PHP (LAMP) applications.

-Please visit paulbonnette.app for more information.
+Please visit [My Blog](https://paulbonnette.app) for more information.